|

 “The only difference is that now, I know how to deal with my emotions the right way.”

 Brandon Marshall no longer has problems with law enforcement.
 These days, Marshall regularly addresses groups about how important it is for people to seek help with BPD.
-He and his wife Michi cofounded Project 375 to increase awareness of BPD and other mental health issues in order to combat the associated stigma and raise funds for treatment.
+He and his wife, Michi, cofounded Project 375 to increase awareness of BPD and other mental health issues in order to combat the associated stigma and raise funds for treatment.

 Project 375 also hosts training sessions across the country to teach people how to identify the signs of mental illness and educate them about how to seek help.

-How We Can Help at FHE Health
+How We Help Fight Mental Illness at FHE Health